Which Documents Should We Keep a Paper Copy of? Which Documents Can We Scan and Recycle?

 But to be even more secure, it’s best to encrypt your files first — before uploading them to the cloud — via an encryption service like Boxcryptor or VeraCrypt.
 For this, you can use a zero-knowledge cloud storage service with built-in encryption, like Sync or pCloud (for Families), wherein you’ll be the only one with the encryption key; not even the cloud service will have access to it.

 Using Trustworthy, the Family Operating System®, is an even more efficient solution.
 Trustworthy keeps your documents and information secure through encryption and provides you with a zero-knowledge cloud storage service.
 Trustworthy is your one-stop shop when it comes to guiding you and your family through document organization.
-Plus, if you need help replacing a document, their concierge service can help you with this.
+Plus, if you need help replacing a document, their expert service can help you with this.

 Keeping a copy of your essential documents in a safety deposit box at the bank is another way to keep them safe.
 Keep in mind that you will only have access to it during bank hours.